plum-umd/cmsc330-public/projects/p1/README.md

 All you must implement for the `CommandParser` class is the method `parse(command)`.
 This method is given a String command and is responsible for performing an action and providing a response.
 A command may contain arbitrary leading and trailing whitespace, and arguments may be separated by one or more whitespace characters.
 A response is represented as a hash with entries as follows:
 - **:recognized_command** *(the leading colon is intentional; [this is a symbol, not a String][symbol documentation])*: This will vary based on the command, but the purpose is to identify how to process the data portion of the response.
 Each command section that follows will clearly specify what to set this field to.
 If the command is not recognized, set the value to `:invalid`.
-- **:result**: This key's value will correspond to whatever data the is the result of processing the command.
+- **:result**: This key's value will correspond to the resulting data after processing the command.

 The commands that you will need to parse are as follows: